backupbrew/switchbrew/Applet Manager services.md

 No input, returns an output u64 tick value.

-Gets the total time in ticks that the process was suspended.
+Gets the total time in ticks that the process was suspended, relative to when the applet-service was last initialized.

 ### GetAccumulatedSuspendedTickChangedEvent